Come on in and enjoy a story! I promise there will be pictures…

 If you’re still Team Fall Photos, then great!
 Book early and snag the date of your choice.
 But there’s still time to take advantage of the beautiful warm weather in Pittsburgh. :)

 A lot of people ask me if I offer mini sessions.
 The answer is, yes!
 Sometimes I do.
-Follow me on Instagram (@kelseycunninghamphoto) and Facebook (Kelsey Cunningham Photography) if you want to be in the know when mini sessions are happening.
-You won’t see those posted here on my website.
+Make sure to sign up for email notifications and follow me on Instagram (@kelseycunninghamphoto) if you want to be in the know when mini sessions are happening.

 But now I have a question for you: do you actually want a mini session?
-Let’s chat pros and cons!
+Let’s chat about the options!

-Price - With the shortened session length and limited image downloads, you can end up spending less than you would with a full session.
+With the shortened session length, you spend less than you would with a full session.

 There’s a time and a place for mini sessions, and that’s why I offer them!
-They can be a great option for many families!
-I think it’s easy, however, to get caught up in the lower price and assume it’s a better deal.
-It may or may not be.
-It just depends!
+They can be a great option for many families, but they’re not right for everyone.